 The bill H. 3394 proposes an amendment to Section 16-3-85 of the South Carolina Code of Laws, which addresses homicide by child abuse.
 The key change in this legislation is the increase in the age of a child under this section from "under the age of eleven" to "under the age of eighteen."
-This adjustment broadens the scope of the law to include older minors, thereby enhancing protections against child abuse and neglect that could lead to homicide.
+This adjustment broadens the scope of the law to include older minors, thereby enhancing the legal protections against child abuse and neglect that can lead to homicide.

 Latest Version: 16-3-85